forgotten-pillar/fp-notes/content/sda-history/adventist-pioneers-on-trinity.md

 > “is a day dedicated by the apostles to the honor of the most Holy Trinity”.
 [The Advent Review, and Sabbath Herald, vol. 5 April 4, 1854, p.
 86](https://egwwritings.org/?ref=en_ARSH.April.4.1854.p.83.9&para=1643.2867)

 Here we also see the harmony between J. B. Frisbie (see [[J.B.
-Frisbie and the trinity]]) and James White in their view that the Sabbath is dedicated to the biblical God expressed in the first point of [[The Fundamental Principles|the Fundamental Principles]], and Sunday is dedicated to [[The Trinity|the trinity God]].
+Frisbie and the trinity]]) and James White in their view that the Sabbath is dedicated to the biblical God expressed in the first point of [[fundamental-principles|the Fundamental Principles]], and Sunday is dedicated to [[The Trinity|the trinity God]].

 > **As fundamental errors, we might class with this counterfeit sabbath other errors which Protestants have brought away from the Catholic church**, such as sprinkling for baptism, ***the trinity***, the consciousness of the dead and eternal life in misery.
 The mass who have held these **fundamental errors**, have doubtless done it ignorantly; **but can it be supposed that the church of Christ will carry along with her these errors till the judgment scenes burst upon the world? *We think not*.** “Here are they [in the period of a message given just before the Son of man takes his place upon the white cloud, Revelation 14:14] that keep the commandments of God and the faith of Jesus.”
 This class, who live just prior to the second advent, *will not be keeping the traditions of men, neither will they be holding fundamental errors relative to the plan of salvation through Jesus Christ*.
 And as the true light shines out upon these subjects, and is rejected by the mass, then condemnation will come upon them. **When the true Sabbath is set before men**, and the claims of the fourth commandment are urged upon them, and they reject this holy institution of the God of heaven, and choose in its place an institution of the beast, it can then be said, in the fullest sense, *that such worship the beast*.
 The warning message of the third angel is given in reference to that period, when the mark of the beast will be received, instead of the seal of the living God.
 Solemn dreadful, swiftly-approaching hour! [{ARSH September 12, 1854, page 36.7}](https://egwwritings.org/read?panels=p1642.1467&index=0)